Programme Quality Working Group

 For the global Food Security Cluster (gFSC), programme quality is the process of ensuring that humanitarian response integrates standards, indicators and cross cutting issues throughout the project cycle to ensure that the services provided have the ultimate goal of (an) increased (positive) impact for all vulnerable human beings within the affected populations.

-Core theme 1: Assessment and response analysis
+Core theme 1: Assessment and Response Analysis for Sudden Onset and Protracted Crises

-Core theme 2: Monitoring
+Core theme 2: Monitoring and Evaluation

 For more information on Programme Quality & Cross Cutting Issues visit the Guidance & Resources Section of the FSC Webpage